-The Kingdom of Sweden re-recognised the Republic of Estonia on 27 August 1991and was the first country to appoint its ambassador to Estonia.
+The Kingdom of Sweden re-recognised the Republic of Estonia on 27 August 1991 and was the first country to appoint its ambassador to Estonia.
 Swedish Ambassador Lars Arne Grundberg commenced his assignment in Tallinn on 29 August 1991.
-Sweden's current ambassador, Anders Ljunggren, presented his credential to the President of the Republic on 17 September 2013.
+Sweden's current ambassador, Mikael Eriksson, presented his credential to the President of the Republic on 4 September 2018.
 Since 30 January 2015 the Estonian Ambassador to Sweden is Merle Pajula.

-In the XIII Parliament the chairman for the Estonian-Swedish parliamentary group is Valdo Randpere and the deputy chairman is Yoko Alender.
+In the Riigikogu, the Estonian-Swedish parliamentary group has 9 members, the chairman for the parliamentary group is Valdo Randpere and the deputy chairman is Yoko Alender.

 |January 2017||President Kersti Kaljulaid|

 |June 2014||Minister of Defence Sven Mikser|

 |May 2014||Prime Minister Taavi Rõivas|